zama-ai/concrete/docs/tutorial/direct_circuits.md

 # Direct Circuits

 {% hint style="warning" %}
 Direct circuits are still experimental.
-It is very easy to shoot yourself in the foot (e.g., no overflow checks, no type coercion) while using direct circuits, so utilize them with care.
+It is very easy to make mistakes (e.g., due to no overflow checks or type coercion) while using direct circuits, so utilize them with care.
 {% endhint %}

-For some applications, data types of inputs, intermediate values, and outputs are known (e.g., for manipulating bytes, you would want to use uint8).
-Using inputsets to determine bounds in these cases are not necessary, or even error-prone.
+For some applications, the data types of inputs, intermediate values, and outputs are known (e.g., for manipulating bytes, you would want to use uint8).
+Using inputsets to determine bounds in these cases is not necessary, and can even be error-prone.
 Therefore, another interface for defining such circuits is introduced:

 ```python
 from concrete import fhe